momochi000/typewar/README.md

 ## DONE

+#### Add a tiny bit of delay between monster animation and spawning of fragment
+#### Wire up attack animations to the animation specified in the attack object
+For slime npc, there is an animation attribute in each attack, this should pass through to the character on attack and degrade gracefully to randomize attack if none provided
 #### Characters have max hp
 Health bar is rendered as a percentage of max hp
 #### REFACTOR: pull out common battle entity behavior into a separate component